Schniz/remastered/packages/docs-site/docs/1_Concepts/0_routing.md

 ---
 title: Routing
+description: Routes and URLs go hand by hand in Remastered.
+And just like URLs, routes in Remastered are nested.
 ---

 Routes and URLs go hand by hand in Remastered.
 And just like URLs, routes in Remastered are nested.
 Most websites share the same layout strategy: a master layout and a detailed page.
 Consider this very page: we have a top navigation bar, the side-panel which shows the list of documentation files to read, and the actual content.